-New Relic Mobile includes a number of ways to customize and extend the data your application sends to New Relic.
-New Relic refers to this type of implementation as "custom instrumentation."
-This document explains how to get additional data into New Relic, and how to view that new data in the New Relic UI.
+New Relic mobile monitoring includes a number of ways to customize and extend the data your mobile app reports.
+We refer to this type of implementation as "custom instrumentation."
+This document explains how to get additional data into New Relic, and how to view that new data in the UI.

 Choose a custom data type

 You can use these options to create your own data types for custom instrumentation for your mobile apps.
 Using these four options, you can get a wide range of data based on your needs for your apps.